kzero-xyz/kzero-grant-docs/m4-docker-tutorial.md

 # M4 Docker Tutorial: Running KZero Full Stack Locally

-A comprehensive guide for running the complete KZero stack locally using Docker, including all six essential components required for the full authentication and wallet workflow.
+A comprehensive guide for running the complete KZero stack locally using Docker, enabling you to experience the full end-to-end zkLogin authentication and wallet workflow.

 ## 1. Overview

 This tutorial provides step-by-step instructions for setting up and running the complete KZero ecosystem locally.
-The setup consists of six components working together:
+The setup consists of two main parts:

-1. **POSTGRES_DB** - PostgreSQL database for storing authentication and user data
-2. **auth-server** - OAuth2 authentication server with zkLogin support (from kzero-service)
-3. **proof-server** - WebSocket proof generation task server (from kzero-service)
-4. **proof-worker** - Zero-knowledge proof generation worker (from kzero-service)
+1. **kzero-service** - Backend services including database, authentication, and proof generation
-5. **wallet** - KZero wallet application (from kzero-wallet)
+2. **kzero-wallet** - Frontend wallet application and example implementation
-6. **example** - Example application demonstrating KZero integration (from kzero-wallet)

 These components work together to provide a complete end-to-end zkLogin authentication flow, allowing users to authenticate with their Google accounts and interact with the blockchain through zero-knowledge proofs.